umr4nlp/umr-guidelines/guidelines.md

 #### Part 3-3-3.
 Polarity
+UMR mainly treats propositional negation at the document-level in the modal dependency annotation.
+However, the AMR attribute :polarity is also maintained in the UMR sentence-level annotation.
+It is used to flag any morphosyntactic indicators of negation that are present in the clause, as in [\[3-3-3 (1)\]](#3-3-3 (1)).
+These do not necessarily signal semantic negation.
+This is the case, for example, for some instances of derivational negation of adjectives in English.

 <span id="3-3-3 (1)" label="3-3-3 (1)">3-3-3 (1)</span>

+<span id="3-3-3 (1a)" label="3-3-3 (1a)">3-3-3 (1a)</span>
 ```
 Most of the time , economic policy and economic theory are not aimed at\
  individuals .